Former Public School Choir Director, Folsom, CA.

 Once again, I recommend students wanting to play electric guitar to start on an acoustic guitar and get an electric guitar when they are ready.

-Obviously, a new student lacks the knowledge to get appropriate instrument and amps.
+Obviously, a new student lacks the knowledge to get appropriate instruments and amps.
 I am happy to help my students get a reasonably priced setup.

 The economy has made many amps available at low prices.
 I'm glad to help.